NEARU9/gold-linear-regression/README.md

 - Descriptive statistics
 - Simple Linear Regression models
 - Model evaluation metrics (**MSE**, **R²**)
 - Data previews and visualizations

+🚀 Streamlit Version
+I have made some modifications to the original Flask application so it can be hosted on Streamlit Cloud.

+You can check out the live version here:
+🔗 Live Demo on Streamlit (update this link after deployment)

+The code for the Streamlit version is available in:
+📁 app_streamlit.py

 ---

 ## 📊 Preview